lgalaz/fullstack-javascript/next.js/Server_and_Client_Components/explanation.md

-# Server and Client Components - Comprehensive Study Guide
+# Server and Client Components

 ## Introduction